zz415/SMU_DDS_6306_CaseStudy2/README.md

 # SMU_DDS_6306_CaseStudy2

+The following data analysis and files were created exclusively for the Frito/Lay executive team.

+RMD File:

+Knit HTML File:

+PowerPoint Presentation:

+Youtube Video:

 The analysis and code are based off of the  employee information provided by Frito/Lay.
 The findings from the DDS Analytics Company, were prepared and are represented by data scientist Zach Zaiken.
 In the Code and presentation attached , DDS Analytics will be providing data inferences and key takeaways for each of the Frito/Lay Team's questions and inquries.
 The presentation is divided up into the sections below.

 1. Import Data